Redemption Assist

 Trigger detection action

-- Perform any of the following operations on the redemption code:
+- Perform any of the following actions on the redemption code:

 - Drag the mouse to select the redemption code;

-- Perform any of the following operations on the redemption code:
+- Perform any of the following actions on the redemption code:

-Observe the Redemption Assist prompt in the lower right corner
+Observe the Redemption Assist prompt in the bottom right corner

-- When the system identifies a suspected redemption code, a prompt card will pop up in the lower right corner, displaying a desensitized preview of the redemption code.
+- When the system identifies a suspected redemption code, a notification card will pop up in the bottom right corner, displaying a de-sensitized preview of the redemption code.

-- The plugin will automatically select the most suitable account based on the current page URL to send the redemption request.
+- The plugin will automatically select the most suitable account based on the current page URL to initiate the redemption request.

-- Usually, "Redemption successful" and information such as the credited quota will be displayed.
+- It usually displays "Redemption successful" and information such as the credited quota.

-- The reason for failure will be displayed (e.g., invalid redemption code, redemption code already used), or a general failure message.
+- It will display the reason for failure (e.g., invalid redemption code, redemption code already used, etc.), or a general failure prompt.

-Tutorial Three: How to Select the Right Account in Multi-Account Scenarios
+Tutorial Three: How to Select the Appropriate Account in Multi-Account Scenarios

-When multiple available accounts exist for the same site
+When multiple accounts are available for the same site

 - Redemption Assist will pop up "Account Selection" instead of directly using any account.